victoriassazonova/projects/search engine project/README.md

-## This is my search engine project
+## This is my 'covid-19'db search engine project with 4 different search methods

 To make this thing work you will need:
 <ol>